-From outside inward, the uterine tube consists of three coats:
+From outside inward, the uterine tube or Fallopian Tubes consists of three coats:

 serous, muscular and mucous.